Maico: Pendulum starter

 to trigger a reversing switch in the "control box" that changed the crankshaft direction at the end of each swing.
 This gives the impression of the crankshaft continually bouncing back and forwards against compression, when operated.
 A separate set of ignition points fired the spark plug in the forward direction only, and when this fires the mixture in the cylinder the engine starts to rotate normally, the starter was released and the normal ignition system took over.

 The advantage of this system is that the starter does not have to force the crankshaft to turn over against compression, so less power is required from the six volt system.
 Its disadvantage is the unusual number of contacts, which can be difficult to adjust.
 The reversing switch contacts tend to wear out with extended use and can be very difficult to get repaired, hence the scooter's reputation for requiring roll starts later in life.

 Maico Mobil

 The Maico Mobil, said to resemble a "two-wheeled car", was a highly enclosed two-wheel motorcycle which sold only in small numbers.
 It was designed to provide motorcycle handling combined with scooter convenience, a large trunk, and weather protection.
 It was nicknamed the "dustbin".
 The Mobil was produced from June 1950 through 1958 with aluminum bodywork and a tubular frame.

 Microcars

-Maco also produced microcars from 1956 to 1958.
+Maico also produced microcars from 1956 to 1958.